jxu39/kaggle-project/README.md

 Files:

-- data_analysis.html: can be opened by a browser.
+- data_analysis.html: download it to your local computer, then it can be opened by a browser.

 - data_analysis.ipynb: needs to install Jupyter Notebook to open it.
 It is OK if you do not have it installed, because all the content of this file can be viewed in data_analysis.html, which can be opened by a browser.